sjackman/uniqtag-paper/UniqTag.md

 that gene.
 Unlike serial numbers, these identifiers are stable between different assemblies and annotations of the same data without requiring that previous annotations be lifted over by sequence alignment.
-We assign UniqTag identifiers to nine builds of the Ensembl human genome spanning seven years to demonstrate this stability.
+We assign UniqTag identifiers to ten builds of the Ensembl human genome spanning eight years to demonstrate this stability.

 The implementation of UniqTag is available at <https://github.com/sjackman/uniqtag>.